Farnborough North railway station: History

 The Reading, Guildford and Reigate Railway (RG&RR) was authorised in 1846 and opened in stages.
-One of the first two sections to open was between Reading and Farnborough, on 4 July 1849.
+One of the first two sections to open was between and Farnborough on 4 July 1849.
 Originally named Farnborough, the station was renamed Farnborough North on 9 July 1923.

-On 17 April 1860, the bare-knuckle world championship between Tom Sayers, champion of England, and John C. Heenan, champion of the USA, took place in a field just East of the station.
+On 17 April 1860, the bare-knuckle world championship between Tom Sayers, champion of England, and John C. Heenan, champion of the USA, took place in a field just east of the station.
 The fighters and vast crowd had arrived by train from London.

-Station facilities
+Facilities

-At the station, there is a self-service ticket machine, a very small car park and waiting shelters on each platform.
+The station has a self-service ticket machine, a very small car park and waiting shelters on each platform.
 There is a footbridge with lifts providing step-free access to both platforms.
 There is, however, no staffed ticket office and no waiting room.

 Services

-All services at Farnborough North are operated by Great Western Railway using and DMUs.
+All services at Farnborough North are operated by Great Western Railway using Classes 165 and diesel multiple units.